bglowniak/Air-Quality-Analysis/README.md

 # 2. Set up a virtual environment.
 # This will allow you to install the required libraries locally in the repo.
 # There are two options for this step.
-You can either use the built-in Python module venv, or a separate library called virtualenv.
-We recommend using venv.

-# Option 1: venv
+# Option 1: venv (built-in Python library.
+Recommended)

-python -m venv [path/to/repository]/venv

-# make sure to include the /venv at the end
+python -m venv [path/to/repository]/venv # make sure to include the /venv at the end

-# Option 2: virtualenv
+# Option 2: virtualenv (separate library)

 pip install virtualenv==16.1
+virtualenv -p [path/to/python3] venv

-# If using virtualenv, you must use a version earlier than 16.4 (16.1 definitely works).
+# You must use a version earlier than 16.4 (16.1 definitely works).
 # Refer to a PyInstaller issue here: https://github.com/pyinstaller/pyinstaller/issues/4064
 # In newer versions of virtualenv, PyInstaller (used with fbs freeze to compile the app) doesn't properly collect some libraries

-virtualenv -p [path/to/python3] venv

 # If you have more than one installation of Python, be sure to select Python 3.5+
 # The path to Python 3 depends on your computer and where you installed Python.
 # If you are using Bash, you can find it by using $(which python3) in Bash.
 If this doesn't work, see Troubleshooting below.